How Do You Build an AI-Powered Marketing Agency?

 The answer is not a better project management tool.

 The real bottleneck is time spent on tasks that do not require human judgment.
 When I automated client reporting at Sucana, I did not cut headcount.
 I redirected the time.
+The research on whether AI is replacing marketers shows most agencies are doing the same.

 The hours that used to go into pulling numbers went into improving creative and talking to clients.